PLAY: Setting Up Family Controls To Work For You

 - Wrap: Put everything back in the packaging and wrap it up ready for the big day.

-This should take around an hour or so, but is time well spent.
+This whole process of updating, setting up and configuring users should take around an hour or so, but it is time well spent.
 Not only is your system ready to go on the big day but you are off on the right foot with users and settings.